msh9/codinginthetrenches.com/content/post/2015-01-04-repository-pattern-overuse-the-double-repository-with-microsoft-entity-framework-and-other-orms.md

   - rant

 ---
-Martin Folwer’s blog and website is a common reference for modern design pattern so we will start with his glossary definition for the [repository pattern][1].
-The linked article contains more detail, but in short a ‘repository’ acts as an data store layer on top of the storage system and provides (more) object oriented methods for accessing said system.
+Martin Folwer's blog and website is a common reference for modern design pattern so we will start with his glossary definition for the [repository pattern][1].
+The linked article contains more detail, but in short a ‘repository' acts as an data store layer on top of the storage system and provides (more) object oriented methods for accessing said system.
 Unfortunately, something I have also seen is the over application of this pattern in combination with RDBMS [ORM][2]s leading to contorted code with unnecessary interfaces and classes.
 This post covers what I have seen in some projects in order to provide some of the <a href="http://blog.codinghorror.com/code-smells/" target="_blank">code smells</a> to avoid.

  [1]: http://martinfowler.com/eaaCatalog/repository.html
  [2]: http://en.wikipedia.org/wiki/Object-relational_mapping

 <!--more-->

 ORMs are often used to mediate between the application and database system in non-exotic (think business process applications) relational database backed applications.
 An ORM like Entity Framework or Hibernate generates SQL to interact with a relational back-end and exposes object collections to the application.
-The object collections exposed by ORMs like Hibernate are also managed in the application’s memory in order to help manage things like transactions and speed up interactions with the database.
+The object collections exposed by ORMs like Hibernate are also managed in the application's memory in order to help manage things like transactions and speed up interactions with the database.
 The prior descriptions should sound familiar since these ORMs are implementing the repository pattern for the application.

 [<img class="alignnone wp-image-316" src="//codinginthetrenches.com/wp-content/uploads/2015/01/ORM-Diagram-300x70.png" alt="ORM Diagram" width="400" height="94" srcset="https://codinginthetrenches.com/wp-content/uploads/2015/01/ORM-Diagram-300x70.png 300w, https://codinginthetrenches.com/wp-content/uploads/2015/01/ORM-Diagram.png 631w" sizes="(max-width: 400px) 100vw, 400px" />][3]